-Information provided by the applicant will be verified including information related to family composition, income, allowances and deductions, assets, eligible immigration status, full time student status and other factors related to preferences, eligibility and rent calculation.
+Information provided by the applicant will be verified including information related to family composition, income, allowances and deductions, assets, eligible immigration status, full time student status, eligibility and rent calculation.
 Verifications may not be more than 60 days old at the time of Voucher issuance.

-If THA determines at or after the interview that additional information or document(s) are needed, THA will request the document(s) or information in writing.
+If THA determines at or after the intake application additional information or document(s) are needed, THA will request the document(s) or information in writing.
 The family will be given ten (10) business days to supply the information.

-If the information is not supplied in this time period, THA will provide the family a notification of denial for assistance.
+If the information is not supplied in this time period, THA will provide the family with a notification of denial for assistance.
 (See Chapter 19, "Complaints and Appeals.")